-In 2021, 90% of Manitobans resided within 15 kilometres of a Call2Recycle drop-off site.
-By 2021, Call2Recycle will ensure that accessibility will reach 95%.
-Accessibility and convenience is critical in driving recycling behaviour.
+In 2021, 90% of Manitobans resided within 15 kilometers of a battery drop-off site.
+By 2028, the program will ensure that accessibility will reach 95%.
+Accessibility and convenience are critical in driving recycling behaviour.

-As previously written, Call2Recycle will continue to focus on alleviating the challenges of recycling in remote and First Nations communities with a goal of increasing their accessibility to battery recycling.
-Call2Recycle partners with other Producer Responsibility Organizations in Manitoba to provide recycling services to First Nations communities accessible by seasonal ice roads.
+As previously written, the program will continue to focus on alleviating the challenges of recycling in remote and First Nations communities with a goal of increasing their accessibility to battery recycling.
+The program partners with other Producer Responsibility Organizations in Manitoba to provide recycling services to First Nations communities accessible by seasonal ice roads.
 The project focuses on ensuring communities have the required materials to collect, store, and safely transport stewarded materials and on the removal of designated stewardship material from selected communities.

-A chart with the annual accessibility target is provided below.
+A chart with the annual accessibility targets is provided below.